Hike through fields and forest around Swimming River Reservoir and Marlu Lake in Monmouth County.

 Lots of hiking along fields and not remote feeling.
 Navigating can be a tad difficult, see note on description below.

 The trail map can usually be found in the trail kiosk, or print ahead from the park site.
-Follow along on your smartphone using our Online Map linked above.
+Follow along on your smartphone using our Interactive Map linked above.

 Not in any books that we’re aware of.